xrrhythmsuk/xruk-player/assets/tunes/tune-lab.md

 ### [Funk Break 1 (Conga)](/#/listen/Tune%20Lab/Funk,%20Break%201%20(Conga))
 Sign: *Cross arms, Conga sign in one hand, Break 1 in the other*

-Another bit of old London samba-fusion, this one a surdo variation for Funk like our normal Conga but from the same source as Funk Break 1.
+Another bit of old London samba-fusion, this one a surdo variation for Funk like our normal Conga but from the same source as Funk Break 1

 ### [Forest Thump (Draft)](/#/listen/Tune%20Lab/Forest%20Thump%20(Draft))
 Sign: *Arms up and stand on one leg*

-A standout from the 2025 camp that spent quite a bit of time outside of the lab!
-Still evolving though so keep checking back.
+A standout from the 2025 band camp that spent quite a bit of time outside of the lab!
+Still evolving though so keep checking back

 * [**Break 1**](/#/listen/Tune%20Lab/Forest%20Thump,%20Break%201) is everyone playing the same rhythm and pops up at the end of the other breaks
 * [**Break 2**](/#/listen/Tune%20Lab/Forest%20Thump,%20Break%202) is led by surdos